20 Signs Your Roommate Hates You (and it’s All Your Fault)

 15. You Hog the TV

-Maybe you’re a Playstation addict or maybe you love watching reruns of Chopped.
+Maybe you’re a PlayStation addict, or maybe you love watching reruns of Chopped.
 Either way, you should split time with the TV equally.
-Don’t assume that because your roommate is in the same room that they want to watch the same thing you do.
+Don’t assume that because your roommate is in the same room, they want to watch the same thing you do.
 (If this becomes a serious issue, you could always, you know, get your own TV.)

 16. You’re Always Late With Rent